 "The colored bands are key.
 For any given true effect on the bottom, look up.
 The colors show the chances of our study results landing in a 'Go' (green), 'Consider' (yellow), or 'No-Go' (red) zone, based on our defined MV and TV and study design.
 This helps everyone see how likely each outcome is across a whole range of possibilities and discuss the implications for the study design."

 Point out specific interpretations from the plot, like "If the true effect is X, we have a Y% chance of a 'Go' decision".

-Additional Graphs